St. Paul’s Lutheran Church was originally conceived in 1838 with various services held at various locations in the city of Albany, New York.

 Our Parish House

-The current Luther Hall was built in the church basement and the State Street parish house was constructed, which provided needed construction rooms, kitchen, furnace room, and storage space.
+Between 1925 & 1926, the current Luther Hall was built in the church basement and the State Street parish house was constructed, which provided needed construction rooms, kitchen, furnace room, and storage space.

 A Sad Time